GREASE TRAP INSTALLATION IN EVERETT

 The size of the trap depends on the discharge of a facility.
 The size will also depend largely upon the maintenance schedule.
 If a grease trap or interceptor is not maintained regularly, it will not provide the necessary grease removal.
 The establishment should work out a specific cleaning schedule that is right for the establishment.

 All grease traps need to have the grease cleaned out periodically and no one likes to do the job.
 It is a dirty job.
 Running extremely hot water down the drain only moves the problem downstream.
 It does not go away.
 Catch the grease at the source!
 This is the most economical means to reduce all costs.

 What’s the difference - Grease trap and grease interceptor?

 Grease traps and grease interceptors are both plumbing devices for grease removal from industrial wastewater discharge streams.
 The grease trap is generally thought of as the smaller indoor device, usually with between 20 and 150 gallons of liquid holding capacity, and, until recently, typically installed below a sink.
 Grease traps are usually made of steel and often designed with just a single compartment.
 The grease interceptor is generally considered the large precast concrete tank, typically with a liquid holding capacity anywhere from 250 to 5,000 gallons and designed with two separate compartments.
 For the purposes of this website, the term “grease trap” is used to describe both devices.

 As you probably already figured out, a large capacity interceptor installed outdoors and underground will need a larger budget than a tank installed under the kitchen sink drain.
 Naturally, if you are running a huge fast food franchise serving hundreds of clients per day, you will need a grease interceptor.
 In addition, the maintenance and service of a tank which is perhaps ten times the size of a grease trap requires much more powerful and specialized equipment.
-The logistics are much more complicated and each installation has to be customized according to the specific location.
+The logistics is much more complicated and each installation has to be customized according to the specific location.

 Even though the overhead cost will be quite a bit higher than for an under-the-sink grease trap, you will realize savings on the service and maintenance.